dragosbuhnila/Anki-add-IPA/README.md

 As of now, the only source I use is en.wiktionary.org.

 The program should work with any language, but I haven't fine tuned it to deal with multiple words or inflections yet.
 I only tested it thoroughly on Korean so far, but I'll test it on Japanese ASAP as it shouldn't give many problems.
-I also tested it on Spanish and Italian but it's not working great, but shouldn't be hard to fix.
+I also tested it on Spanish and Italian but it's not working great (just because of inflections), but shouldn't be hard to fix.

 # How To Use